Skip to content

 Step 2 - Solve a Maths Problem Step by Step

-Ask deepseek-v3 to prove something or work through a calculation, and it returns the chain of reasoning followed by the final answer.
-Lower temperatures (around 0.1) keep the proof structure stable across runs.
+Ask deepseek_v3 to prove something or work through a calculation, and it returns the chain of reasoning followed by the final answer.
+The prompt does the heavy lifting: tell the model to "show your reasoning step by step" and then "state the final conclusion" so the output separates working from answer.
+A low temperature (around 0.1) keeps the proof structure stable across runs.

 python